 1 tablespoon packed fresh marjoram, chopped

 1 - 1 1/2 teaspoons sea salt (omit if using salted broth)1/2 pound crab meat (claw meat is cheapest)*

 3/4 -1 cup full fat coconut milk (I used canned Natural Value)

 Chives to garnish

 More salt and pepper to taste

-Could sub shredded chicken for the crab.
+Variation: Can sub shredded chicken for the crab.
 Chicken should be added with the other ingredients though, early on when you add it to the crock pot.
 Part of the crab is added toward the end just so that it doesn't all break down.
-This will not be an issue with the chicken and the chicken would need more time to cook.

 1. Heat 2 tablespoons of the ghee/oil in pan over medium heat.
 Add the prepared garlic and shallots, gently frying them till the shallots are golden.
 Transfer the shallots, garlic and any leftover oil into a small bowl.
 Set aside.